 Unfortunately, the systemic side effects of PDE5 inhibitors include a decrease in sitting blood pressure.
 This has resulted in warnings and precautions and contraindications of use in patients already taking antihypertensive agents like nitrates or alpha-blockers.
 A study published in the American Journal of Medicine (Selvin E., et al., 2007) found that persons with a history of heart disease, hypertension, and diabetes had a higher probability of impotence.
-A second study published in the same journal (Shah NP., et al., 2015) notes that vascular erectile dysfunction is a powerful marker of increased cardiovascular risk.
+A second study published in the same journal (Shah NP., et al, 2015) notes that vascular erectile dysfunction is a powerful marker of increased cardiovascular risk.
 We believe a significant market opportunity exists targeting erectile dysfunction patients contraindicated for use of the market leading products, Viagra and Cialis.

-Grand View Research Inc. estimates the value of the erectile dysfunction therapeutic market to be approximately \$3.2 billion by 2022.
+Market Research Future estimates the value of the erectile dysfunction therapeutic market to reach approximately \$6.1 billion by 2030.